jakejosephcs/full-stack-open-2020/part5/bloglist-frontend/README.md

 ## 5.14: Blog list tests, step2
 Make a test which checks that blog's url and number of likes are shown when the button controlling the shown details has been clicked.

+## 5.15: Blog list tests, step3
+Make a test which ensures that if the like button is clicked twice, the event handler the component received as props is called twice.